Updated May 2021

 Number of Warheads

-New START requires both countries to limit the number of deployed warheads to no more than 1,550 by February 5, 2018.
+New START required both countries to limit the number of deployed warheads to no more than 1,550 by February 5, 2018, which both countries successfully completed.
 The treaty establishes that the number of warheads on deployed intercontinental ballistic missiles (ICBMs) and submarine launched ballistic missiles (SLBMs) is counted as the number of re-entry vehicles (RVs) on each missile.
 Heavy bombers are counted as one warhead against the total regardless of how many warheads they carry.*

 Number of Launchers